Moving to Malaysia: A Guide for Expats to Live Here

 11. Yellow fever vaccination certificate

-For expats who require an Employment Pass, these are the documents they should provide:
+For expats who require an Employment Pass, these are the documents that must be provided:

 1. The most recent passport photo with a light blue background

-2. A copy of the passport (in colour, all pages including the cover)
+2. A copy of the passport (in color, all pages including the cover)

-3. Copies of their highest educational certificates in colour:
+3. Copies of their highest educational certificates in color:

-1. Those that are not in English must be translated into English and Certified True Copy by the Malaysian Embassy / High Commission / Consulate in the respective country / Consulate in Malaysia
+1. Documents not in English must be translated into English and certified as true copies by the Malaysian Embassy/igh commission/onsulate in the respective country/consulate in Malaysia

 6. A copy of their employment contract or offer letter (signed and duty stamped by the Inland Revenue Board)